 Australian Ethical invests in both small and large banks, provided they are assessed to be aligned with our Ethical Charter, of course.

 Big versus small banks

 Smaller banks can have a strong customer-focussed culture which produces better outcomes for customers and their communities, and so supports their alignment with our Charter.
 As a result, many smaller banks in Australia pass our screening process.
 If you’re interested, click here to see a full list of where we invest.
-For example, we have invested in the Credit Union of Australia, the People’s Choice Credit Union, Beyond Bank, Heritage Bank, Bendigo and Adelaide Bank and bankMECU.
+For example, we have invested in the Credit Union of Australia, the People’s Choice Credit Union, Beyond Bank, Heritage Bank, Bendigo and Adelaide Bank (now Bank Australia) and bankMECU.

 However smaller financial institutions don’t always serve customers better, with some smaller banks performing below the big banks when measured according to the frequency of customer disputes or according to treatment of borrowers facing financial hardship.
 And sometimes the large banks really can make a difference in terms of financial inclusion.
 For example, NAB works with Good Shepherd Microfinance to improve access to financial help for many Australians who are excluded from mainstream finance.
 NAB has approved 150,000 microfinance loans for low-income Australians since 2005.

 Can big banks help stop climate change?